The First Lady of Australia is a role that differs greatly from that of our American counterparts.

 Jenny Morrison, the wife of Australia's 30th prime minister Scott Morrison, would probably like to keep it that way.

-When her husband was suddenly nominated by his Liberal Party colleagues to be the party's new leader last year, she was blindsided.
+When her husband was suddenly nominated by his Liberal Party colleagues to be the party's new leader in August 2018, she was blindsided.

 "I was in shock," she told Nine Honey of her husband's sudden appointment as PM last August.